-The addition of a deck enclosure to an existing single-family detached dwelling and setback modification does not impact the previously approved Type 2 tree conservation plan.
+The addition of a deck and screened porch to an existing single-family detached dwelling and the setback modification do not impact the previously approved Type 2 tree conservation plan.

 (5) The plan demonstrates that the regulated environmental features are preserved and/or restored to the fullest extent possible in accordance with the requirement of Subtitle 24-130(b)(5).